appseconnect/docs/_posts/Workflow-Management/2018-10-13-Troubleshooting.md

 3. Check the `START` node of the Workflow and now you can view the Run button is in activated mode which signifies the workflow is ready for execution.

-4. Now Run the Workflow and check for `Data Sync Log` in `Agent’s Workflow Panel`and also check `data transaction LOG` for any errors or error messages.
+4. Now Run the Workflow and check for `Data Sync Log` in `Agent's Workflow Panel`and also check `data transaction LOG` for any errors or error messages.
     If there is no error, the SYNC is successful.

 **Troubleshoot Category 2: Workflow is executed, but nothing is posted in the Destination Application**